Haven't You Heard? I'm Sakamoto

 Haven't You Heard?
 I'm Sakamoto (坂本ですが?, Sakamoto desu ga?) is a Japanese manga series written and illustrated by Nami Sano.
 The manga follows a high school student named Sakamoto, who has a reputation for being the "coolest" person among the entire student body.
 The series has been licensed for an English release by Seven Seas Entertainment.
 An anime television adaptation produced by Studio Deen aired between April 8 to July 5, 2016.

 Plot

-The story is centered around the incredibly popular Sakamoto: a flawless boy genius who is well liked by every student and the school faculty (except Kakuta) in the high school for his coolness.
-Despite the strange situations he may find himself in, normally consisting of pranks set up by the envious male population of the school, Sakamoto always manages to emerge in absolute perfection and as a result makes himself seem even cooler.
+The story is centered around the incredibly popular Sakamoto: a flawless boy genius who is well liked by fellow students and most of the faculty in the high school for his coolness.
+Despite the strange situations he often finds himself in, typically consisting of pranks set up by the envious male population of the school, Sakamoto always manages to emerge in absolute perfection and as a result makes himself seem even cooler.